camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 ## 12. Subscription, Notification & Event

 In order to provide event-based interaction, CAMARA API could provided capabilities for subscription & notification management.
-A subscription allows to an API consumer to request event notification reception at a given url (callback address) for a specific context.
+A subscription allows an API consumer to request event notification reception at a given URL (callback address) for a specific context.
 A notification is the publication at the listener address about an occurred event.
-Event type managed are explicitly defined in CAMAPA API OAS.
+Managed event types are explicitly defined in CAMARA API OAS.

 ### 12.1 Subscription

-We distinguish 2 types of subscription:
+We distinguish 2 types of subscriptions:
 - Instance-based subscription (indirect creation)
 - Resource-based subscription (direct creation)

 **Instance-based subscription**

-An instance-based subscription is a subscription indirectly created, additionally, to another resource creation.
+An instance-based subscription is a subscription indirectly created, additionally to another resource creation.
 For example for a Payment request (in Carrier Billing API), in the `POST/payments`, the API consumer could request to get event notification about **this** Payment request processing update.
-The subscription is not an entity and its lifecycle is linked to the managed entity (the Payment resource in this case).
+The subscription is not an autonomous entity and its lifecycle is linked to the managed entity (the Payment resource in this case).
 The subscription terminates with the managed entity.

-Providing this capability is optional for any CAMARA APIs depending on UC requirements
+Providing this capability is optional for any CAMARA API depending on UC requirements.

 If this capability is present in CAMARA API, following attributes **must** be used in the POST request for the managed entity: